commial/experiments/windows-defender/ASR/README.md

 Its GUID, according to the header before the Lua compiled script, is `a1ef78eb-fe9b-4fb2-b548-50b85b4d2af7`.

 Another rule, *Block abuse of in-the-wild exploited vulnerable signed drivers* (GUID `56a863a9-875e-4185-98a7-b882c64b5ce5`) can be found this way.
-This rule seems more production-oriented, but at the time of writing, there is no hit on Google.
+This rule seems more production-oriented, but at the time of writing, there is no hit on Google (still, it seems related to [this tweet](https://twitter.com/dwizzzlemsft/status/1267507875619848198?lang=en)).

 ## Profit